On Conjugation orbits of semisimple pairs in rank one: Introduction

-The above works motivate to ask the same problem when $X=\h^n \cup \partial \h^n$ and $G=\Sp(n,1)$.
-The case $k=3$ in this case follow from the work of Apanasov and Kim \cite{ak} who used angular invariants similarly as in the complex hyperbolic case.
+The above works motivate the same problem when $X=\h^n \cup \partial \h^n$ and $G=\Sp(n,1)$.
+The case $k=3,$ in this case, follow from the work of Apanasov and Kim \cite{ak}, who used angular invariants similarly as in the complex hyperbolic case.
 Recently, the $\Sp(2,1)$-congruence classes of quadruples of points on $\partial \h^n$ has been classified by Cao \cite{Cao}.
-This work has been applied by the authors to obtain parameter systems to classify pairs of hyperbolic elements of $\Sp(2,1)$ up to conjugacy in \cite{gk1}.
+This classification has been applied by the authors in \cite{gk1}.
 There have been several recent works to obtain the moduli space of $\Sp(n,1)$-congruence classes of ordered $k$-tuples on $\partial \h^n$, see \cite{Caos}, \cite{gou}.

 In this paper, we generalize the above works to classify points on $\M(n,i,m-i)$.
-We use the same framework following the work of Brehm and Et-Taoui in \cite{bet} or H\"ofer \cite{hof} using Gram matrices.
+We use the same framework following the work of Brehm and Et-Taoui in \cite{bet}, or H\"ofer \cite{hof}, using Gram matrices.
 We associate certain numerical invariants to the congruence classes in order to describe the points on $\M(n,i,m-i)$.
 Let $p=(p_1, \ldots, p_m)$ be an ordered $m$-tuple of points on $\overline{\hh^n}$ such that first $i$ elements are from $\partial \h^n$ and the remaining ones from $\h^n$.
-Let $G(p)=(g_{ij}))$ be the Gram matrix associated to $p$.
+Let $G(p)=(g_{ij})$ be the Gram matrix associated to $p$.
 We associate the following invariants to $p$.

 \emph{Cross-ratios}: Given an ordered quadruple of pairwise distinct points $(z_1, z_2, z_3, z_4)$ on $\h^n \cup \partial \h^n$, their Kor\'anyi-Reimann quaternionic cross ratio is defined by